meditations on wellness

 As per usual, I've been super-busy this quarter, mostly because last year I panicked in the midst of my quarterly quarter-life crisis and overscheduled my classes for fall.
 On the plus side, I may graduate a lil early, so there's that.

 By far one of my favorite classes this quarter (and one I should be writing an essay for right now) is "Literature and Medicine," which explores the ethics and experience of illness and interpersonal relationships within the context of medicine.
 I chose it because it fell under my Literature and the Mind specialization, but I didn't actually know what kind of discussion the class entailed.
-It's actually a very provocative class; it poses a number of moral dilemmas that you wouldn't really expect from a field that presumably values objectivity and clinical efficiency above all else.
+It's actually very provocative; it poses a number of moral dilemmas that you wouldn't really expect from a field that presumably values objectivity and clinical efficiency above all else.
 For example, is it ethical to lie to terminally ill patients about their condition if it reduces stress?

 (Snippets of this post were stolen from my essays because I was just really, really passionate about this topic)

-One of our main topics of discussion is the distinction between the worlds of love and efficiency, but also the acknowledgement that there are many instances in which the two are unavoidably intertwined: they overlap, they intersect, and they ultimately validate each other by existing as a paradox—you can't have one without the other.
+One of our main topics of discussion is the distinction between the worlds of love and efficiency, while acknowledging that there are many instances in which the two are unavoidably intertwined: they overlap, they intersect, and they ultimately validate each other by existing as a paradox—you can't have one without the other.
 Although medicine is learned objectively and unsympathetically, its patrons are humans, and therefore humanity is a crucial consideration in practice.
 The concept of "health" is relative, and just as much a mental and emotional state as a physical one.
 It is at the intersection of pragmatic sensibility and emotional understanding, a kind of midway point between the two worlds.
 What is "best" for a person's health may not be what is best for him—clinical solutions are not one-size-fits-all, and adjustment and compromise are necessary in accommodating the complexities of human life.